HaroutHarryAltunyan/p3-login-npx-react-vite/README.md

   - Progressive Web App (PWA) compliance.
   - Enhanced UI/UX.
   - Integration with third-party APIs.
+  - Dark mode UI with Material-UI
+  - Email verification for user authentication
+  - Drag-and-drop functionality for the To-Do list

 ## Presentation Highlights
 - **Elevator Pitch:** A concise overview of the application’s purpose and functionality.